SS Normandie: Construction and launch

 On 29 October 1932 – three years to the day after the stock market crash – Normandie was launched in front of two hundred thousand spectators.
 The 27,567-ton hull that slid into the river Loire was the largest launched and the wave washed up the shoreline and over several hundred spectators, but with no injury.
 She was dedicated by Madame Marguerite Lebrun, wife of Albert Lebrun, the president of France.
 The ship was outfitted until early 1935, her interiors, funnels, engines, and other fittings put in to make her into a working vessel.
 Finally, in May 1935, Normandie was ready for trials, which were watched by reporters.
 The hydrodynamic qualities of Yourkevitch's hull resulted in very little bow wave.
 The ship reached a top speed of 32.125 kn and used her ability to dedicate all engines to full reverse to perform an emergency stop from that speed in 1700 m.

-In addition to hull design which let her attain speed at far less power than other big liners, Normandie had a turbo-electric transmission, with turbo-generators and electric propulsion motors built by Alsthom of Belfort.
+In addition to a hull design which let her attain speed at far less power than other big liners, Normandie had a turbo-electric transmission, with turbo-generators and electric propulsion motors built by Alsthom of Belfort.
 She remains the most powerful steam turbo-electric-propelled passenger ship ever built.
 The CGT chose turbo-electric transmission because they felt it was quieter, more easily maintained, and more easily controlled, as it had the ability to use full power from all engines in reverse, removing the need for dedicated astern turbines.
 The engine installation was heavier than conventional turbines and slightly less efficient at high speed but allowed all propellers to operate even if one engine was not running.
 An early form of radar was installed to help avoid collisions.
 The rudder frame, including the 125-ton cast steel connecting rod, was produced by Škoda Works in Czechoslovakia.